daviddwlee84/EEGViewer/README.md

 6. Animated Plot Setting (Optional)

     ```matlab
-    viewer.SetAnimateMaxLength(minutes) % Show only the range of time period on screen
+    viewer.SetAnimateMaxLength(minutes) % Show only the range of the time period on screen
     ```

 7. Animated Plot